 I agreed!
 I was ready!
 I think that what happened in the lag-time between then and now is what happens whenever sister walks into the room where anything even remotely party-like is happening (such as: dinner).
 I defer entirely to her at the bar.
 She delivers, always, with something delicious, refreshing, different.
 Her Bloody Mary’s are legendary.
 Bourbon slush?
 Surely.
 Peg could write the definitive field guide to Italian Aperol and Campari.
 Her replication of the divine basil-infused cocktail we were served at a tiny hole-in-the-wall but unforgettable restaurant in Rome has brought my mom and me to tears with mouthwatering nostalgia.

 She and her sips simply make the party in ways the food alone does not.

-Ever since we started offering Lebanese Mymoune Mulberry and Rose syrups at Maureen Abood Market.com, Peg has been all about the delicious drinks they make.
-She has done plenty of “recipe testing,” and when she lands on a concoction she likes, she calls me up to come taste.
+Peg experiments with syrups and is all about the delicious drinks they make.
+She does plenty of “recipe testing,” and when she lands on a concoction she likes, she calls me up to come taste.
 I don’t say no.

 I get to learn about the nuances of what we’re tasting and why, what she knows (which is invariably a lot) about the makers of the various ingredients, how much of each element should be used, whether it should be shaken or stirred.
 It’s the whole sister-lovin’ package.

-So I present to you a few of the favorites Peg has nailed for all of us with Lebanese syrups, bursting with our unique Lebanese mulberry fruit flavor, or subtly (super subtly) enhanced with rose.
-Peggy would never bring us a perfumey rose drink, or any drink that wouldn’t tempt her to over-serve everyone.
+So I present to you a favorite Peg has nailed for all of us with mulberry syrup, bursting with unique Lebanese mulberry fruit flavor.